 When set at Fast, allows a faster access response under Protected mode.
 The options are: Fast, Normal (Default).

 Memory Parity/ECC Check

 Enabling it will add a parity/ECC check to the boot-up memory tests.
 Set at Enabled only if the system DRAM contains parity.
+The options are: Disabled (Default), Enabled.

 Typematic Rate Setting